gupta24789/ds-projects/README.md

 # Data Science Projects

-#### Below is the list of data science projects that is implemented either in R or Python
+    This repository contains the data science related projects.
+    Some of projects belong to Online competition and some of work related to certification.

 [1.
 BigMart Sales Problem in Python ](https://github.com/gupta24789/Data_Science_Projects/tree/master/AV_BigMartSale_IN_Python)